KiranWarren/KiranWarren_T1A1/README.md

 ## - TCP

-TCP stands for transmission control protocol, and is a transport protocol that works in conjunction with the internet protocol to ensure that data packets are received without error and in the correct order.
+TCP stands for transmission control protocol, and is a transport layer protocol that works in conjunction with the internet protocol to ensure that data packets are received without error and in the correct order.
 The IP ensures that each packet of a given piece of data arrives at the required destination, and the TCP ensures that those packets are assembled into the right order and have not been corrupted.
 The TCP information (TCP header) is contained within the payload of the packet.

 While IP is a connectionless protocol only concerned with each packet being routed to the destination, TCP maintains a connection between a client and a server for the transmission of the data.
+TCP has contributed to client-server communication by improving the reliability of data transmission and making corrections when data packets have been lost or corrupted.

 Reusing the email example, an email is sent from a client computer to a receiving server:

 - The source device will send an initial request (SYN or synchronisation) packet to the server.
 - Upon receiving the request, the server will send back a packet to agree to the process (SYN/ACK or synchronisation/acknowledgement).
 - Upon receiving the SYN/ACK packet, the source device will then send back another packet to confirm the process (ACK or acknowledgement).
 - The email is then broken up into packets and sent over the network.
 Each packet requiring an ACK from the server to confirm that the packet was received and without error.
 A packet may be re-sent if no ACK was received or if the checksum within the TCP header received by the server notified that the packet payload was corrupted.
+- The rate at which packets and acknowledgements are sent is controlled by TCP flow control.
+The device sending the data packets will adjust the rate of transmission based on the receiving device's receive window.
 - The server will reassemble the packets back into the original email using the TCP implementation.

 ### References